 MOD EUR/XXXXA11A1/14

-5.375 The use of the band 1 645.5-1 646.5 MHz by the mobile-satellite service (Earth-to-space) and for inter-satellite links is limited to distress and safety communications (see Article 31).
+5.375 The use of the frequency band 1 645.5-1 646.5 MHz by the mobile-satellite service (Earth-to-space) and for inter-satellite links is limited to distress, urgency and safety communications.
+This footnote needs to be reviewed by a future competent conference.
+(WRC-23)

 Reasons: The frequency band 1 645.5-1 646.5 MHz was used by 1.6 GHz satellite EPIRBs but these have been withdrawn.
 Unless the permitted use of this band is updated, this 1 MHz band will continue to be unused.
 It is found premature to touch this footnote which needs to be reviewed by a future competent conference.